-Firmware update blunder bricks hundreds of homes' 'smart' locks
+Firmware update blunder bricks hundreds of home 'smart' locks

 The upshot is you can't use the builtin keypad on the devices to unlock the door.
 Lockstate's smart locks are popular among Airbnb hosts as it allows them to give guests an entry code to get into properties without having to share physical keys.
 Lockstate is even a partner with Airbnb.

-Earlier this week, though, new software was automatically sent out to folks' $469 Lockstate 6000i locks – one of the upstart's most advanced residential smart locks – which left the keypad entirely useless.
+Earlier this week, though, new software was automatically sent out to folks' $469 Lockstate 6000i locks – one of the upstart's top residential smart locks – which left the keypad entirely useless.
 The crashed locks – which connect to your home Wi-Fi for remote control and monitoring as well as firmware updates – are now going to be out of action for at least a week.

 "Your lock is among a small subset of locks that had a fatal error rendering it inoperable," the locksmiths said in an email sent to affected customers.
 "After a software update was sent to your lock, it failed to reconnect to our web service making a remote fix impossible."